onshape-public/go-client/onshape/docs/BTMAssemblyFeature887.md

 This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

-### GetAuxiliaryTreeFeature

-`func (o *BTMAssemblyFeature887) GetAuxiliaryTreeFeature() bool`

-GetAuxiliaryTreeFeature returns the AuxiliaryTreeFeature field if non-nil, zero value otherwise.

-### GetAuxiliaryTreeFeatureOk

-`func (o *BTMAssemblyFeature887) GetAuxiliaryTreeFeatureOk() (*bool, bool)`

-GetAuxiliaryTreeFeatureOk returns a tuple with the AuxiliaryTreeFeature field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetAuxiliaryTreeFeature

-`func (o *BTMAssemblyFeature887) SetAuxiliaryTreeFeature(v bool)`

-SetAuxiliaryTreeFeature sets AuxiliaryTreeFeature field to given value.

-### HasAuxiliaryTreeFeature

-`func (o *BTMAssemblyFeature887) HasAuxiliaryTreeFeature() bool`

-HasAuxiliaryTreeFeature returns a boolean if a field has been set.

 ### GetBtType

 `func (o *BTMAssemblyFeature887) GetBtType() string`